 DocGo is currently an "emerging growth company" as defined in the JOBS Act.
 As an emerging growth company, DocGo is only required to provide two years of audited financial statements and only two years of related selected financial data and management discussion and analysis of financial condition and results of operations disclosure.
 In addition, DocGo is not required to obtain auditor attestation of its reporting on internal control over financial reporting, has reduced disclosure obligations regarding executive compensation and is not required to hold non-binding advisory votes on executive compensation.
 In addition, the JOBS Act provides that an emerging growth company can take advantage of an extended transition period to comply with new or revised accounting standards.
 This allows an emerging growth company to delay the adoption of these accounting standards until they would otherwise apply to private companies.
 DocGo has elected to take advantage of such extended transition period.
-DocGo cannot predict whether investors will find its Common Stock to be less attractive as a result of its reliance on these exemptions.
-If some investors find its Common Stock to be less attractive as a result, there may be a less active trading market for the Common Stock and the price of the Common Stock may be more volatile than the historical trading market.
+DocGo cannot predict whether investors will find its Common Stock to be less attractive as a result, there may be a less active trading market for the Common Stock and the price of the Common Stock may be more volatile than the historical trading market.